 Digital Publishing in the Humanities Reading Group

-This fall the Bill and Carol Fox Center for Humanistic Inquiry launches the Digital Publishing in the Humanities Reading Group, supported by the Andrew W. Mellon Foundation.
-Participants will explore the concept of open access in the broader framework of digital publishing with the aim of better understanding the relevant contexts and controversies.
+Last fall the Bill and Carol Fox Center for Humanistic Inquiry launched the Digital Publishing in the Humanities Reading Group, supported by the Andrew W. Mellon Foundation.
+Participants explored the concept of open access in the broader framework of digital publishing with the aim of better understanding the relevant contexts and controversies.

 Why Open Access?